A topic from the subject of Biochemistry in Chemistry.

 Disease Diagnosis

-Studying metabolic alterations can identify disease markers.
+Studying metabolic alterations can identify disease markers and aid in diagnosis.

 Drug Discovery